rally2/exporouter-nativewind/docs/github-workflows.md

    - Click "Add secret"

 Once you've added the secret, your GitHub Action will be able to access it using ${{ secrets.EXPO_TOKEN }} as shown in your workflow file.

+## Triggering Workflows

+You can trigger the workflows by going to GitHub Repository -> Actions -> Run Workflow -> Select the workflow you want to trigger.